Autodesk-Forge/forge-update-revitfamily-from-inventorpart/README.md

 A compiled version of the Inventor and Revit plugins (.bundles) are included on the `web` module.
 Any changes on these plugins will require to create a new .bundle as a .zip file, the **Post-build** event should create them.
 These file names are hardcoded.

-Start the app.

 Before start, upload the **Table_Chair.rvt** and **Chair_Orientation.ipt** to a BIM 360 folder.

+Start the app from Visual Studio (or Visual Code).
 Open `http://localhost:3000` to start the app, select a folder to start monitoring.
 Upload a new version of the `IPT` (**Chair with headrest/Chair_Orientation.ipt**, same name, but with headrest) file and the process should start.
 You can monitor the Jobs via Hangfire dashboard: `http://localhost:3000/hangfire`.

 ## Deployment